-- Patrick Ryan Williams, Curator and Head of Anthropology, TFM
+- Patrick Ryan Williams, Curator and Head of Anthropology, TFM, Wari-Tiwanaku interaction

-- Donna J. Nash, Professor of Anthropology, UNCG and Adjunct Curator in Anthropology, TFM
+- Donna J. Nash, Professor of Anthropology, UNCG and TFM Adjunct Curator in Anthropology, Wari houses

-- Michael E. Moseley, Professor of Anthropology, U. of Florida and former Curator in Anthropology, TFM
+- Michael E. Moseley, Professor Emeritus of Anthropology, U. of Florida and former Curator in Anthropology, TFM

-- Susan DeFrance, Professor and Chair of Anthropology, U. of Florida, zooarchaeology
+- Susan DeFrance, Professor of Anthropology, U. of Florida, zooarchaeology

 - Nicola Sharratt, Professor of Anthropology, Georgia State University, Tiwanaku collapse

-- Sofia Chacaltana, Ministry of Culture, Project co-director 2012-, provincial Inka
+- Sofia Chacaltana, Professor, Unversidad Antonio Ruiz de Montoya, Project co-director 2012-, provincial Inka

 - Kirk Costion, U. Pittsburgh, Formative households

-- Benjamin Vining, Boston U., GIS & archaeological survey
+- Benjamin Vining, Professor of Anthropology, U. Arkansas, GIS & archaeological survey

-- Ana Cristina Londono, St. Louis University, Geology
+- Ana Cristina Londono, Professor of Geology, Lindenwood University, hillslope evolution

 Graduate Field Dissertators: